brysonon/startup/README.md

 # Caregiver Tool

 I am currently working as an at-home caregiver for an elderly family member.
-Caregiver Tool, my startup application, would allow caregivers like me to record their patients' vitals, track their health over time using graphs, and message other caregivers/healthcare providers.
-The main page displays the patient's current vitals and tracking graphs, and these statistics can be updated and recorded in the spreadsheet page.
-When problems or issues arise, a doctor, at-home nurse, or fellow caregiver can be messaged and notified.
+Caregiver Tool, my startup application, would allow at-home caregivers like me to record their patients' vitals, track their health over time using graphs, and message other caregivers/healthcare providers.
+The main page displays the patient's current vitals and historical graphs, and these statistics can be updated and recorded in the spreadsheet page.
+When issues arise, a doctor, at-home nurse, or fellow caregiver can be messaged and notified.

 ### Home Page
 ![home page startup](https://user-images.githubusercontent.com/103865040/215246968-b3897a16-16a9-47d4-8e2c-9ba4baf5ac13.PNG)